MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/datasync.md

 ## What is a sync table?

-To access the "/tables" endpoint, the Azure Mobile client SDKs provide interfaces such as `IMobileServiceTable` (.NET client SDK) or `MSTable` (iOS client).
+To access the "/tables" endpoint, the Azure Mobile client SDKs provide interfaces such as `IMobileServiceTable` (.NET client SDK).
 These APIs connect directly to the Azure Mobile App backend and fail if the client device does not have a network connection.

-To support offline use, your app should instead use the *sync table* APIs, such as `IMobileServiceSyncTable` (.NET client SDK) or `MSSyncTable` (iOS client).
+To support offline use, your app should instead use the *sync table* APIs, such as `IMobileServiceSyncTable` (.NET client SDK).
 All the same CRUD operations (Create, Read, Update, Delete) work against sync table APIs, except now they read from or write to a *local store*.
 Before any sync table operations can be performed, the local store must be initialized.

 ## What is a local store?

 A local store is the data persistence layer on the client device.
-The Azure Mobile Apps client SDKs provide a default local store implementation.
-On Windows, Xamarin and Android, it is based on SQLite.
-On iOS, it is based on Core Data.
+Most platforms use SQLite for the local store, but iOS uses Core Data.

-To use the SQLite-based implementation on Windows Phone or Microsoft Store, you need to install a SQLite extension.
+Windows apps need the SQLite extension.
 For more information, see [Windows (UWP): Enable offline sync](../quickstarts/uwp/offline.md).
-Android and iOS ship with a version of SQLite in the device operating system itself, so it is not necessary to reference your own version of SQLite.

-Developers can also implement their own local store.
-For instance, if you wish to store data in an encrypted format on the mobile client, you can define a local store that uses SQLCipher for encryption.
+Android and iOS ship with the correct libraries.
+You can also implement their own local store.
+For instance, if you wish to store data in an encrypted store, you can use SQLCipher for encryption.

 ## What is a sync context?

-A *sync context* is associated with a mobile client object (such as `IMobileServiceClient` or `MSClient`) and tracks changes that are made with sync tables.
-The sync context maintains an *operation queue*, which keeps an ordered list of CUD operations (Create, Update, Delete) that is later sent to the server.
+A *sync context* is associated with the `MobileServiceClient` to track data changes in sync tables.
+The sync context maintains an *operation queue*.
+An operations queue is an ordered list of pending modifications that have not been sent to the server yet.
 A local store is associated with the sync context using an initialize method such as `IMobileServicesSyncContext.InitializeAsync(localstore)` in the .NET client SDK.

 ## How offline sync works

-When using sync tables, your client code controls when local changes are synchronized with an Azure Mobile App backend.
-Nothing is sent to the backend until there is a call to *push* local changes.
-Similarly, the local store is populated with new data only when there is a call to *pull* data.
+Your client code controls when local changes are synchronized with an Azure Mobile App service.
+Nothing is sent to the service until there you *push* local changes.
+Similarly, the local store is populated with new data only when you *pull* data.

 ### Push

-Push is an operation on the sync context and sends all CUD changes since the last push.
-It is not possible to send only an individual table's changes, because otherwise operations could be sent out of order.
-Push executes a series of REST calls to your Azure Mobile App backend, which in turn modifies your server database.
+Push is an operation on the sync context.
+It sends all pending changes since the last push.
+Push executes a series of REST calls to your Azure Mobile App service, which in turn modifies your server database.

 ### Pull